Cadasta/cadasta-docs/en/09-XLSForms.md

 ![](/assets/standard-survey-example.png)

-You can see each of these at work in the above example, taken from the survey tab of the standard questionnaire.
+You can see each of these at work in the above example, taken from the survey tab of the standard form.

 Notice that `select_one` - the dropdown option - requires identifying a set of choices to go with it.
 In the example above, the first dropdown menu specifies that cell A24 is linked to the choices tagged `l_quality_choices`.
 In the Choices tab, you can see the different options for `l_quality_choices`: